-3.B.9 Emission Points AA-014 through AA-017 are subject to the National Emission Standards for Hazardous Air Pollutants (NESHAP) for Stationary Reciprocating Internal Combustion Engines (RICE), 40 CFR 63, Subpart ZZZZ and the General Provisions, 40 CFR 63, Subpart A. For purposes of this subpart, these engines are considered new, emergency compression ignition stationary RICE located at an area source of HAP.
-As such, these engines shall meet the requirements of Subpart ZZZZ by meeting the applicable requirements of 40 CFR 60, Subpart IIII.
+3.B.9 Emission Points AA-003, AA-005, and AA-006 are subject to and shall comply with the applicable requirements of the National Emission Standards for Hazardous Air Pollutants for Reciprocating Internal Combustion Engines (RICE), 40 CFR 63, Subpart ZZZZ and the applicable General Provisions found in 40 CFR 63, Subpart A as identified in Table 8 of Subpart ZZZZ.

+For purposes of this subpart, these engines are considered new, emergency, compression ignition (CI) stationary RICE engines located at an area source of HAP emissions.
+As such, the permittee shall comply with Subpart ZZZZ by complying with the applicable requirements of the Standards of Performance for Stationary Compression Ignition Internal Combustion Engines, 40 CFR 60, Subpart IIII.

-(Ref.: 40 CFR 63.6580, 63.6585, and 63.6590(a)(2)(iii) and (c)(1), Subpart ZZZZ)
+(Ref.: 40 CFR 63.6580, 63.6585(a) and (c), and 63.6590(a)(2)(iii) and (c)(1), Subpart ZZZZ)

-3.B.10 Emission Points AA-014 through AA-017 are subject to and shall comply with all applicable requirements of the Standards of Performance for Stationary Compression Ignition Internal Combustion Engines, 40 CFR 60, Subpart IIII and the General Provisions, 40 CFR 60, Subpart A as specified in Table 8 of Subpart IIII.
+3.B.10 Emission Points AA-003, AA-005, and AA-006 are subject to and shall comply with the applicable requirements of the Standards of Performance for Stationary Compression Ignition Internal Combustion Engines, 40 CFR 60, Subpart IIII and the General Provisions, 40 CFR 60, Subpart A as identified in Table 8 of Subpart IIII.